Basic and Translational Research

 Vivek Bhalla, MD focuses on mechanisms of hypertension and kidney disease in health and diabetes.
 He uses transgenic mice and molecular biology approaches to study (1) Esm-1 in diabetes and diabetic kidney disease and the regulation of Esm-1 transcription and protein stability, (2) mechanisms of hypertension in the setting of obesity and insulin resistance, (3) the role of obesity and insulin in potassium transport in the cortical collecting duct, (4) glomerular endothelial cell-enriched genes and their implications for the pathogenesis of diabetic nephropathy, and (5) consequences of diuretic therapy using tubular morphometry and single cell approaches.
 Learn more about Dr. Bhalla's research by visiting the Bhalla Laboratory Website.

 Jonathan Maltzman, MD-PhD studies immune responses relevant to solid organ transplantation.
-He uses (1) genetically-modified mouse models to study mechanisms underlying immune tolerance and rejection and (2) tissues from human transplant recipients to study immune protection from latent viral infection and tolerance and (3) immune responses to COVID19 in transplant recipients.
+He uses (1) genetically-modified mouse models to study mechanisms underlying immune tolerance and rejection, (2) tissues from human transplant recipients to study immune protection from latent viral infection and tolerance and (3) immune responses to COVID19 in transplant recipients.

 Timothy Meyer, MD works on identifying the toxic solutes which cause uremic illness when they accumulate in patients with end stage renal failure and on improving the treatment of these patients.
 Current projects include efforts to speed the removal of toxic solutes by dialysis and to limit their production by manipulation of the colon microbiome.

-Tammy Sirich, MD uses mass spectrometry to evaluate the contribution of uremic solutes to outcomes of patients with kidney disease.
-She also studies dialytic and non-dialytic maneuvers to reduce the burden of uremic solutes and improve outcomes of dialysis patients.
+Tammy Sirich, uses mass spectrometry to evaluate the contribution of uremic solutes to outcomes of patients with kidney disease.
+She conducts clinical trials testing dialytic and non-dialytic means to reduce the burden of uremic solutes and improve outcomes of dialysis patients.